 - 1. A nonrefundable application fee of \$50. - 2.
 An official graduate transcript of M.Div. or equivalent from an accredited institution indicating a GPA of at least 3.0 (on a 4.0 scale).
 Non-U.S. graduate transcripts must be submitted to World Education Services (WES) for evaluation. - 3.
 Recommendation from the applicant's church or organization. - 4.
 Academic Recommendations from a former professor. - 5.
 Christian Experience Statement including a description of three years of full-time ministry experience following completion of an MDiv or equivalent. - 6.
-Dissertation Project Write-Up.
-This formal proposal should address both the nature and the practice of ministry.
-This project must identify a specific concern in ministry, organize an effective research model, utilize appropriate resources and evaluate the results, as well as reflect depth of theological insight in its relation to ministry.
-The initial proposal should be 5 pages and contain a bibliography of 7-10 sources. - 7.
+Dissertation Questions.
+Exploring a general direction for an area of practical and theological reseach for your eventual dissertation. - 7.
 A personal interview with the Director of the D.Min.
 Program and/or one faculty member may be required.